View full guide »

 - Competition law: In Canada, direct and indirect purchasers alleging a breach of the Competition Act have the ability to participate in class actions, which are often preceded by investigations by the federal regulator, the Competition Bureau.
 A statutory remedy is available under the Act.
 Courts have been inconsistent in certifying parallel class action claims in tort and in restitution.

 - Privacy: Canadian courts have certified privacy class actions based on breach of contract and tort, and, in some provinces, statutory causes of action.
 Recent legislative changes have increased reporting requirements on the private sector, and it is possible that the number of such claims will increase in the future.
 The risk of privacy claims is also increasing due to recent appellate court decisions recognizing a new privacy tort.
+However, the courts have recently narrowed the application of the tort of intrusion upon seclusion.
+In particular, the tort does not extend liability to a person that does not "intrude", but who fails to prevent the intrusion of another.
+In other words, data custodians who fail to protect personal information do not commit intrusion upon seclusion.
+Furthermore, "minimal and fleeting" intrusions into private information, including personal health information, will not meet the test.

 4. Product liability